bikash032/react-practice/README.md

    # 2. All the <input> html tag inside of the form that we must pass the <name="username">,<name="password"> as the basic of the data we need to send for the backend through API that must be stored in the backend / as the data that except by the API from form

+# Git problem detected for the mergin and pushing // this is just sammple